The Phoenician Scheme: release date, trailer, cast and everything we know about the Wes Anderson movie

 The Phoenician Scheme release date

 Audiences can watch The Phoenician Scheme starting May 30, when the movie gets a limited release in US movie theaters before it expands wide to additional US markets on June 6, courtesy of Focus Features.
-Details on the movie’s international rollout, including in the UK, were not known as of publication.
+The movie is also expected to premiere in UK cinemas on May 30.

 The Phoenician Scheme cast